 Credit: Bill Swartwout; www.SouthBaltimore.com

-Researchers at Atmospheric and Environmental Research, Inc. (AER) and MIT are taking winter weather forecasting beyond El Nino by investigating the relationship between Siberian snow cover in fall months, and Northern Hemisphere climate variability during the winter.
+Researchers at Atmospheric and Environmental Research, Inc. (AER) and MIT are taking winter weather forecasting beyond El Niño by investigating the relationship between Siberian snow cover in fall months, and Northern Hemisphere climate variability during the winter.
 A forecast model developed by AER scientist Judah Cohen has achieved on-target forecasts for major cities in the industrialized countries.

 "Weather affects peoples' lives and the global economy on a daily basis," says Anjuli Bamzai, program director in NSF's climate dynamics program.
 "Improving our ability to predict cold weather and heavy snow has obvious benefits.
 The success of Cohen's real-time forecasts offers a way to improve our ability to anticipate such important events."

 Credit: Judah Cohen